 In autocratic regimes, the use of surveillance software by the authorities can have dramatic consequences for those affected.
 In countries such as Syria and Bahrain, those under surveillance are often threatened with imprisonment and torture.
 Exports to the Turkish government are also scandalous in view of the continuing repression of opposition members and media representatives and effectively support the government’s human rights violations.
 After the failed coup on 15 July 2016, more than 50,000 people were arrested; more than 140,000 people were removed from their jobs; more than a hundred newspapers and other media outlets were closed.
 Turkey is currently the country with the highest number of detained journalists in terms of population.

-Software producers are not held accountable
+Software producers are held accountable for the first time

 Data protection and privacy are human rights – not only in Germany